Initial Semantics for Reduction Rules: Introduction

 due to our use of relative monads towards families of \emph{preordered} sets.
-If this is the case, we say that $R$ \emph{satisfies} the inequation $E$.
-A \emph{2--signature} is a pair $((S,\Sigma),A)$ consisting of a 1--signature $(S,\Sigma)$, which specifies the types and terms of a language, together with a set $A$ of \emph{$(S,\Sigma)$--inequations}, which specifies reduction rules on those terms.
-Given a 2--signature $((S,\Sigma),A)$, we call \emph{representation of $((S,\Sigma),A)$} any representation of $(S,\Sigma)$ that satisfies each inequation of $A$.
-The \emph{category of representations of $((S,\Sigma),A)$} is defined to be the full subcategory of representations of $(S,\Sigma)$ whose objects are representations of $((S,\Sigma),A)$.
+If this is the case, we say that $R$ \emph{satisfies} the rule $e$.
+A \emph{2--signature} is a pair $((S,\Sigma),A)$ consisting of a 1--signature $(S,\Sigma)$, which specifies the types and terms of a language, together with a family $A$ of $(S,\Sigma)$-rules, which specifies reduction rules on those terms.
+Given a 2--signature $((S,\Sigma),A)$, we call a \emph{model of $((S,\Sigma),A)$} any model of $(S,\Sigma)$ that satisfies each rule of $A$.
+The \emph{category of models of $((S,\Sigma),A)$} is defined to be the full subcategory of models of $(S,\Sigma)$ whose objects are models of $((S,\Sigma),A)$.

-We would like to exhibit an initial object in the category of representations of $((S,\Sigma),A)$, and thus must rule out inequations which are never satisfied.
-We call \emph{classic} $(S,\Sigma)$--inequation any $(S,\Sigma)$--inequation whose codomain is of a particular form.
-Our main result states that for any set $A$ of classic $(S,\Sigma)$--inequations the category of representations of $((S,\Sigma),A)$ has an initial object.
-The class of classic inequations is large enough to account for the fundamental reduction rules; in particular, beta and eta reductions are given by classic inequations.
+We would like to exhibit an initial object in the category of models of $((S,\Sigma),A)$, and thus must filter out rules which are never satisfied.
+We call \emph{elementary} $(S,\Sigma)$-rule any $(S,\Sigma)$-rule whose codomain is of a particular form.
+Our main result states that for any family $A$ of elementary $(S,\Sigma)$-rules, the category of models of $((S,\Sigma),A)$ has an initial object.
+The class of elementary rules is large enough to account for the fundamental reduction rules; in particular, $\beta$- and $\eta$-reductions are given by elementary rules.
+However, our notion of rule does only capture \emph{axioms}, that is, unconditional rewrite rules.

-Our definitions ensure that any reduction rule between terms that is expressed by an inequation $E\in A$ is automatically propagated into subterms.
-The set $A$ of inequations hence only needs to contain some ``generating'' inequations, a fact that is well illustrated by the example 2--signature $\Lambda\beta$ of the untyped lambda calculus with beta reduction \parencite{ahrens_relmonads}: This signature has only one inequation $\beta$ which expresses beta reduction at the root of a term,
+Our definitions ensure that any reduction rule between terms that is expressed by a directed equation $e\in A$ is automatically propagated into subterms in the initial model.
+The family $A$ of rules hence only needs to contain some \enquote{generating} rules, a fact that is well illustrated by the example 2--signature $\Lambda\beta$ of the untyped lambda calculus with $\beta$-reduction \cite{ahrens_relmonads}: this signature has only one directed equation $\beta$ which expresses $\beta$-reduction at the root of a term,

-The initial representation of $\Lambda\beta$ is given by the untyped lambda calculus, equipped with the reflexive and transitive beta reduction relation $\twoheadrightarrow_{\beta}$ as presented by \textcite{barendregt_barendsen}.
+The initial model of $\Lambda\beta$ is given by the untyped lambda calculus, equipped with the reflexive and transitive $\beta$-reduction relation $\twoheadrightarrow_{\beta}$ as presented in \cite{barendregt_barendsen}.